myphysicslab/myphysicslab/src/docs/Customizing.md

 + Click the **Share Button** which displays a
     [URL query script](myphysicslab.lab.util.Terminal.html#urlqueryscript)
     that replicates the current simulation state.
 You can then copy the URL to the clipboard and paste it in an email.
-Many applications include the "share" button among their user interface controls.

 + In Terminal you can enter EasyScript at the command line, see the example above.